You need this permit to hold an event on a city street, sidewalk, or other city-owned land. Some examples of events that require this permit include:

 Now matter how fun and amazing, special events are disruptive by nature.
 The Special Event Permitting process helps the City minimize these disruption and, ultimately, keep people, buildings, and other resources safe before, during, and after your event.

-If you are unsure whether you need this permit, contact the Records Department at the Police Department by email ([email protected]); faxed to 707-656-4059; or delivered in person or mail to the Police Department (969 Petaluma Blvd)
+If you are unsure whether you need this permit, contact the Records Department at the Police Department by email ([email protected]).

 The Special Event Permitting process helps the City keep people, buildings, and other resources safe before, during, and after an event.